 Once you have mapped our the basic structure of your family tree or you have discovered what others have created for you, then what?
 How do you go from what you know to what you don’t know?

-There are a lot of resources that can help you, but one provides you with bite size tips daily.
-The resources is Genealogy Tip of The Day.
+There are a lot of resources that can help you, but one provides you with bite-size tips daily.
+The resources are Genealogy Tip of The Day.
 With permission from the site owner, I’m sharing a few tips from recent years related to the basics of genealogy that even I need to be reminded of regularly.